vidimitrov/buildforce-cli/buildforce/memory/architecture.md

 └── configuration files   # Various config files (package.json, tsconfig.json, etc.)
 ```

+### Automatic Onboarding System

+The project includes an automatic onboarding system that generates project documentation during the `buildforce init` command.
+This system consists of:

+1. **InitAgent**: A dedicated agent that handles the initialization process

+   - Analyzes project structure and dependencies
+   - Generates architecture.md and specification.md
+   - Provides user feedback and error handling

+2. **Analysis System**: A chunked analysis approach that:

+   - Breaks down project analysis into manageable chunks
+   - Prioritizes chunks based on relevance
+   - Processes chunks in order until sufficient information is gathered

+3. **Documentation Generation**:
+   - Uses Eta templates for dynamic content generation
+   - Focuses on documentation and configuration files first
+   - Allows for manual review and refinement
+   - Maintains clear stopping criteria for analysis

+The system is designed to be modular and extensible, with proper error handling and comprehensive test coverage.

 ## Build Management

 - **Build Tool**: TypeScript Compiler (tsc)